A $50,000 loan can be used for big expenses like home projects, medical bills or consolidating debt.

 Is a $50,000 personal loan the right choice for you?

 A $50,000 personal loan can help cover major expenses like home repairs, medical bills or credit card consolidation.
-But with that much money comes a serious commitment — and interest costs that add up over time.
+But a loan of this amount is a serious commitment — and interest costs that add up over time.

 “Be absolutely sure you need the larger amount and have a clear plan for the funds,” Enright said.
 “It’s easy to overextend and end up with payments you can’t manage.”